Bealby/grandpas-pocket-watch-shop/README.md

     Helped to improve the quality of Website
 - [Chrome Developer Tools](https://www.google.com/chrome/dev/Google) - A useful
    developing tool in Chrome to edit pages and diagnose problems
+- [Placeholder](https://placeholder.com/) - Used for placeholding of color schemes in README.md

 ### Frameworks

+- [DJANGO](https://www.djangoproject.com//) - A high-level Python Web framework that
+  encourages rapid development and clean, pragmatic design
 - [BOOTSTRAP](https://getbootstrap.com/) - A framework for building responsive
    Websites where the powerful Grid system was used along with styling
 - [jQuery](https://jquery.com/) - Used to implement Navigation Collapse feature